Cipher7/OSEP/Advanced Antivirus Evasion/README.md

 ![flowchart](./images/AMSI/flowchart.png)

-The unmanaged DLL, AMSI.dll, is loaded into every powershell process and provides a number of APIs which powershell uses.
+The unmanaged DLL, AMSI.dll, is loaded into every PowerShell process and provides a number of APIs which PowerShell uses.
 The APIs exported by AMSI are _AmsiInitialize_, _AmsiOpenSession_, _AmsiScanString_, _AmsiScanBuffer_ and _AmsiCloseSession_.

 **_AmsiInitialize_**